SahithMVS/Metro-Flow-Mathematical-Optimization/README.md

 "Given a limited fleet of trains and cars, how can we schedule daily operations to maximize profit, meet at least 85% of passenger demand, and stay within resource limits like energy and maintenance budgets?"

+#Why This Problem Matters
+Urban transport systems are capital-intensive and rely heavily on effective planning.
+Poor resource allocation can lead to:

+Overcrowded trains 🚉
+Underutilized capacity during off-peak hours 🕒
+High energy and maintenance costs 💸
+Public dissatisfaction and revenue loss 👥

+On the other hand, optimized scheduling leads to:

+💰 Increased profitability
+😊 Better passenger service
+⚙️ Efficient use of energy and rolling stock
+🌍 Lower environmental impact

+📊 How Our Model Fits the Business Domain
+Our model takes real-world constraints into account:

+The number of train cars and trips must be feasible and within availability Costs per trip (energy, maintenance, replacement) are modeled explicitly Demand is segmented by route and time (rush vs. non-rush) This results in a schedule that dynamically balances demand and cost to maximize profit, just like transit authorities do when making data-informed operational decisions.

 A real-world transportation optimization model built using Excel Solver and Python (PuLP).
 Project done as part of SCM518 Final at W. P. Carey School of Business.